 Teachers’ workshops began with participants making a list of the skills that they believed most important for their students learn in order to become informed, effective, empowered citizens.
 This was followed by the introduction and discussion of key documents: the Universal Declaration of Human Rights and the Georgian Constitution, comparing the guarantees in each.
 Strategies for introducing these into different discipline-based classrooms were developed.

 Linking these ideological concepts to specific actionable targets was done by examination of the Sustainable Development Goals, exploring the inter-connectedness among them and the many relevant educational resources available on line.
-These sessions included modeling pedagogical practices, classroom activities that bring together students and issue-specific experts, ways to promote interdisciplinary teams, and assessment strategies.
+These sessions included modeling pedagogical practices, designing grade-appropriate classroom activities, bringing together students and issue-specific experts, ways to promote interdisciplinary teams, and assessment strategies.

 Students’ workshops followed a similar agenda, with the first day introducing principles and practices related to the UDHR and SDGs, often using game-type exercises.
 In modeling projects, greater emphasis was placed on practical applications and skills needed to understand the many challenges, both physical and emotional, faced by persons with special needs.
 This also included explorations of biases and prejudices, using the Ladder of Prejudice as a framework.